Fintech: 3 reasons why you didn’t like online banking

 To be honest, it’s an interesting experience and there are valid points made from each side of the spectrum.

-67% of you said that you don’t use a digital wallet.
+67% of you said that you don’t currently use a digital wallet.

-When it boiled down to safety and security a sizeable portion said that they disagreed with the following statement “my personal information and money is safe with digital wallets”.
+- Safety and security.
+Members disagreed with the following statement, ‘my personal information and money is safe with digital wallets’.

 Fintech: Digital Transactions Experience Steady Increase